gwen001/glc.st/content/courses/bash.md

 ###### Writing and Running Bash scripts
 - What is a Bash script?
 - Create and execute a script
-- The _shebang_
+- The _Shebang_
 - Grant permissions
-- Run the script
+- Run a script

 ###### Variables and arguments
 - Understanding variables
 - Declaring and using variables
-- Command line arguments in scripts
+- Command line arguments

 ###### File and directory operations
 - Creating and manipulating files/directories

 ###### Permissions and access rights
 - Understanding Linux file permissions
-- View permissions
+- View and change permissions
-- Changing permissions

 ###### Redirection and pipelines
 - Output and error redirection